Lab-Brat/labbrat.net/content/blog/gsoc2023/week9.md

 ### Progress on Week 9
-This week, much of my time was devoted to improving my Dart and Flutter skills, preparing to develop the mobile app and researching app architecture.
+This week, much of my time was devoted to improving Dart and Flutter skills, preparing to develop the mobile app and researching app architecture.

-I have mode some `gentoo_update` code improvements as well:
+I have made some `gentoo_update` code improvements as well:
 * Parse update log into dataclass instead of a dictionary.
-* Remove `y/n` option for CLI flags, now it the flag is present it automatically means `y`
+* Remove `y/n` option for CLI flags, now if the flag is present it automatically means `y`
 * Read multiple mount point disk usage stats, instead of just /
 * Simplify package info parsing by replacing complex regular expressions with string splitting